spack/spack-tutorial/tutorial_packaging.rst

 This is just scratching the surface of testing an installation.
-We could leverage the examples from this package to add post-install phase tests and or stand-lone tests.
+We could leverage the examples from this package to add post-install phase tests and/or stand-lone tests.
 Refer to the links at the bottom for more information on checking an installation.